stoyankanev/gcp-intro-dm-demo/README.md

 All right.
 We have the infra project and the cli configuration now.
 We are ready to make the infra deployment into the infra project but before that let's investigate our Deployment Manager solution a bit.

 As [recommended by Google](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/create-a-template) you should use Python to create your GCP Deployment Manager templates.
-Therefore I'm using Python in this gcp-intro-dm-demo demonstration.
+I love that - I have been using Python for some 20 years and it is my favourite scripting tool.
+Therefore I'm using Python in this gcp-intro-dm-demo demonstration (other options would have been plain yaml or jinja templating - yak).
 The Deployment Manager template files and scripts can be found in the [dm](dm) folder.

-### Deployment Manager Yaml Configuration
+## Deployment Manager Yaml Configuration

 Read the [Creating a Template](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/create-a-template) documentation as an introduction to GCP Deployment Manager configuration files.